- June 28*-July 25, 2015

 - Talent Shows

-At Summerfuel we are particularly proud of our extraordinary program directors, staff and faculty.
+At Summerfuel we are particularly proud of our superlative program directors, staff and faculty.
 We believe that strong, nurturing and experienced leadership sets the tone for a successful program.
-The senior staff consists of a Program Director, Residential Directorand Activities Director.
-The Program Director, Charlie Hall, has worked with Summerfuel since 2005, as serves as the director of the John Hall Pre-University Course in England and Italy during the academic year.
+The senior staff consists of a Program Director, Residential Director and Activities Director.
+During the year, the Program Director, Charlie Hall, directs a well-respected educational travel course that has taken him to Italy for over twenty years.

 RAs are an essential part of the Summerfuel experience and are hired solely to support and act as role models to our students.
 RAs are college upperclassmen or recent graduates with experience in residential life.
 They live on each floor, with one RA for every ten students.
 RAs will always be available to organize activities, provide tours around Florence, answer questions and make sure our students get the most out of their summer.